HollyPony/react-rest-api/README.md

     api.post('/slug/si', {
       body: JSON.stringify('usefull stringify operation'),
       // This will override the default Content-type.
 Note the Authorization will be preserved
+      // :warning: This is for demo pruposes only, `body: JSON.stringify` should be treated as `application/json`.
+It's just to show a config override per call.
       headers: {
         'Content-Type': 'text/html; charset=utf-8'
       }